salesforcecli/plugin-lightning-dev/messages/prompts.md

 # component.enable-local-dev

-Local dev isn't enabled for this org.
+Local Dev isn't enabled for this org.
 Enable it?